waxwink/report/README.md

 ```

 ### Instruction
-Here are some examples to use it :
+Here is an examples to use the package :

 ```php
 use Illuminate\Support\Collection;